About 2+ years back, SEBI did what was long required. It undertook a massive and comprehensive relook at the Indian mutual fund space.

 And there lies the problem.
 But why is the credit quality not defined for others?

 Because there is a general perception that bonds/papers with shorter maturities are less risky.
 And so are the debt funds holding them.
 This perception is true but not complete.
-Risk is less from interest risk perspective.
+Risk is less from an interest risk perspective.
 But not exactly from a credit risk perspective.

 Suppose you wish to invest in liquid funds or ultra-short duration funds with that perception.
 Problem is that most of the category definitions (except a few) don’t have any mention of the credit risk these funds can take.
 Both liquid and ultra-short duration categories are perceived to be of low risk.
 But fund managers can still go ahead and invest in any low-quality bonds if they want.
 Why?
 Because these bonds offer higher returns (with higher risks) and because there are no restrictions in the category definition itself!